 Every day in the South is Fried Chicken Day but in honor of #NationalFriedChickenDay, here’s a quick rundown of where we like to go around town for a bite of the bird.
 Our list of favorite fried chicken restaurants is listed in alpha order.

 Milner’s serves their buttermilk and Texas Pete marinated 10 oz. boneless breast, fried crispy alongside Carolina Gold rice, collard greens, and tomato gravy.
 Yeah, you read that right, that’s tomato gravy y’all!

 878 W 4th St Winston-Salem, NC 27101

 For a sweet and savory twist to your fried bird, head over to Mozelle’s.
 Named after the owner’s grandmother, Mozelle’s is a staple for fine Southern cuisine with signature menu items including savory tomato pie and signature pull pork spring rolls.
-But the real showstopper is the fried chicken, topped with warm peach chutney and sides of your hericot verts and creamy macaroni and cheese.
+But the real showstopper is the fried chicken, topped with warm peach chutney and sides of your haricot verts and creamy macaroni and cheese.
 Really want to up the ante?
-Swap out the hericot verts for the spicy collards w/ bacon.
+Swap out the haricot verts for the spicy collards w/ bacon.
 You can thank us later.

 Simply Soul Restaurant

 4339 S Main St Winston-Salem, NC 27127